Qinngua Valley

 It is possible that other forests of this type once existed in Greenland but were cleared by early settlers for firewood or building material.
-The valley may have been protected natural area since 1930, but the statute of protection is from 2005.
+The valley may have been a protected natural area since 1930, but the statute of protection is from 2005.

 Although nearly all of ice-free Greenland has an Arctic tundra climate (ET in the Köppen climate classification), Qinngua Valley may have a sub-arctic (Dfc) climate.